GHB: What Parents Need to Know

 |What It Does:||

 GHB causes both a euphoric high (intense rush of happy feelings) and hallucinations.
 GHB has caused many young people to need emergency medical care.
-Because the liquid is odorless and colorless, GHB diluted in drinks is virtually undetectable and sometimes is slipped unknowingly into someone else's drinks.
+Because the liquid is odorless and colorless, it's sometimes slipped unknowingly into a person's drink.

 Side effects of GHB use include drowsiness, dizziness, nausea, vomiting, and vision changes.
 People who take GHB may become unconscious (pass out), stop breathing, and go into a coma.
 GHB use can kill.